CIF Parser¶

 In such case the returned table may contain either one or two columns.

-Before accessing column corresponding to an optional tag one must check
+Before accessing the column corresponding to an optional tag one must check

 (or, alternatively,